 Development of environmental Standards and Guidelines

-1. Environmental Standards and Guidelines developed under this regulation shall have the the effective protection of the Marine Environment from harmful effects, in accordance with Article 145 of the Convention.
+1. Environmental Standards and Guidelines developed under this regulation shall have the [] [purpose of ensuring] the effective protection of the Marine Environment from harmful effects, in accordance with Article 145 of the Convention.

-2. The Council shall, based on the recommendations of the Commission, adopt Environmental Standards in accordance with regulation 94 , inter alia on the following subject matters:
+2. The Council shall, based on the recommendations of the Commission, adopt Environmental Standards in accordance with regulation[s] 94 [and 95], inter alia on the following subject matters:

 (a) Baseline investigations;